egeoguzz/quantum-simulator-cpp/README.md

 ## Future Improvements

-Partial qubit measurement
+- Partial qubit measurement

-Classical feed-forward logic for teleportation
+- Classical feed-forward logic for teleportation

-Noise and decoherence models
+- Noise and decoherence models

-Performance optimizations for larger qubit counts
+- Performance optimizations for larger qubit counts

-Note: This project is intended for educational and experimental use.
+**Note**: This project is intended for educational and experimental use.